MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 * Add the churn rate for Germany.

-    1. Select **New measure** in the top ribbon to add a new item named Measure to the customer_churn_test_predictions dataset, and opens a formula bar above the table.
+    1. Select **New measure** in the top ribbon to add a new item named Measure to the customer_churn_test_predictions dataset.
+This action also opens a formula bar above the table.
     1. To determine the churn rate for Germany, replace `Measure =` in the formula bar with:

         ```python